Introduction to StarWind Virtual SAN for vSphere

 6. Verify that your storages (DS1, DS2) are connected to both hosts.
 Otherwise, rescan the storage adapter.

-7. Path Selection Policy changing for Datastores from Most Recently Used (VMware) to Round Robin (VMware) has been already added into the Rescan Script, and this action is performed automatically.
+NOTE: Path Selection Policy changing for Datastores from Most Recently Used (VMware) to Round Robin (VMware) is added into the Rescan Script, and this action is performed automatically.
 For checking and changing this parameter manually, the hosts should be connected to vCenter.

 Configuring an Automatic Storage Rescan